 Abstract.
-Tackling malware that spreads through business and social networks is a big cyber security challenge for large organisations and enterprises.
+Tackling malware that spreads through business and social networks is a big cybersecurity challenge for large organisations and enterprises.
 To address this problem, we propose a new real-time parameter estimation method for forecasting Trojan malware propagation in such an environment.
 We set up a novel framework to estimate the perinteraction transmission rate p and verify the results of the estimation through a combination of real and simulated data sets.
 We discuss the benefits of integrating interactions into malware propagation models and study the accuracy and performance of our estimator for the parameter p.
-We examine how this method enables us to incorporate early detection data into real-time forecasts and how we are thus able to model newly detected malware.
+We examine how this method enables us to incorporate early detection data into real-time forecasts and how we are thus able to model malware not yet seen before.

-Keywords: malware propagation model \cdot forecasting \cdot real-time \cdot zero-day attack \cdot parameter estimation \cdot compartmental model \cdot agent-based model \cdot Trojan malware \cdot networks \cdot spreading agent \cdot stochastic modelling \cdot simulations.
+Keywords: malware propagation model \cdot forecasting \cdot real-time \cdot zeroday attack \cdot parameter estimation \cdot compartmental model \cdot agent-based model \cdot Trojan malware \cdot networks \cdot spreading agent \cdot stochastic modelling \cdot simulations.

-1 Introduction and Motivation
+1 Introduction